-Changes, and will agree and witness the Tests where a Change has been raised by TfL.

-- 6.18 Test Issues and Defect Management - 6.18.1 A Service Provider must provide and operate an Issue Management Log in which all Issues arising during Testing must be rRecorded. - 6.18.2 A Service Provider must provide TfL on request with full extracts from the Issue Management Log for specific Issues in either electronic or paper format.
-TfL must be provided with direct read-only access to the electronic Issue Management Log on request, and shall be provided with full details of specific Issues in either electronic or paper format.
+- 6.17 During the Operational Phase, Acceptance Testing will be undertaken, in addition to prior Testing undertaken by a Service Provider, where new releases include Changes.
+This will constitute the mechanism for acceptance of Changes to the Systems.
+TfL reserve the right to witness such testing for all Changes, and will agree and witness the Tests where a Change has been raised by TfL. - 6.18 Test Issues and Defect Management - 6.18.1 A Service Provider must provide and operate an Issue Management Log in which all Issues arising during Testing must be recorded. - 6.18.2 A Service Provider must provide TfL on request with full extracts from the Issue Management Log for specific Issues in either electronic or paper format.
+TfL must be provided with direct readonly access to the electronic Issue Management Log on request, and shall be provided with full details of specific Issues in either electronic or paper format.